statisticsnorway/ssb-sgis/docs/examples/network_analysis_examples.md

-Road data for Norway can be downloaded here: https://kartkatalog.geonorge.no/metadata/nvdb-ruteplan-nettverksdatasett/8d0f9066-34f9-4423-be12-8e8523089313

-### get_route_frequencies: get the number of times each line segment was visited
+Get number of times each line segment was visited

 ```python